stepney141/Fairy-Stockfish/66shogi.md

 2. **Piece Choice Groups**
    - Introduced `PieceChoiceGroup` arrays in `Variant` and parser support for `pieceChoiceGroup*` keys.
 Each group defines a piece set, a maximum count, and whether it applies only during setup.
    - During setup, move generation consults the relevant group to ensure that, for example, dropping a rook consumes the shared quota and prevents a subsequent bishop drop (and vice versa).
+   - Added a `lockUnused` flag so that once the shared quota is fulfilled, any option that was never used stays illegal even after captures, preventing the "unused" major piece from resurging later in the game.

 3. **Automatic Cleanup After Setup**
    - Once all required drops are performed, any leftover pocket pieces belonging to fulfilled choice groups are removed so later captures don’t resurrect the unused option.